fdaciuk/jaiminho/README.md

 ## Using Docker

-If you want to use docker, just install Docker and run in this directory:
+If you want to use docker, just install it and run in this directory:

 ```sh
 ./jaiminho build